For applications that store data using the default MySQL character

 SET NAMESto be executed automatically for each client that connects.
 However, this may yield inconsistent results because the

 init_connectvalue is not executed for users who have the

-collation when you configure and build MySQL from source, use
+Specify character settings at MySQL configuration time.
+To select a character set and collation if you configure and build MySQL from source, use the

 cmake . -DDEFAULT_CHARSET=utf8 \ -DDEFAULT_COLLATION=utf8_general_ci

 The resulting server uses

 utf8_general_cias the default for databases and tables and for client connections.
 It is unnecessary to use